 Prior to joining CIGNA, Hoagland completed 33 years of federal government service, 25 spent as staff in the U.S. Senate.
-From January 2003 to January 2007, he served as the director of budget and appropriations in the office of Senate Majority Leader Bill Frist, M.D.
-(R-TN).
-In this role he served as a liaison to the leadership of the U.S. Senate and House of Representatives.
+From January 2003 to January 2007, he served as the director of budget and appropriations in the office of Senate Majority Leader Bill Frist.
+In this role, he served as a liaison to the leadership of the U.S. Senate and House of Representatives.
 He assisted in evaluating the fiscal impact of major legislation and helped to coordinate budget policy for the Senate leadership.

-From 1982 until 2003, Hoagland was a staff member of the U.S. Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003, reporting to Senator Pete V. Domenici (R-NM), chairman and ranking member during this period.
-He participated in major federal budget legislation, including the 1985 Gramm-Rudman-Hollings Budget Deficit Reduction Act, the 1990 Omnibus Budget Reconciliation Act, and the historic 1997 Balanced Budget Agreement.
+From 1982 until 2003, Hoagland was a staff member of the Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003, reporting to Senator Pete V. Domenici, chairman and ranking member during this period.
+He participated in major federal budget legislation, including the 1985 Gramm-Rudman-Hollings Budget Deficit Reduction Act, the 1990 Omnibus Budget Reconciliation Act and the historic 1997 Balanced Budget Agreement.

-In 1981 he served as the administrator of the U.S. Department of Agriculture’s Food and Nutrition Service and as a special assistant to the Secretary of Agriculture.
+In 1981 he served as the administrator of the Department of Agriculture’s Food and Nutrition Service and as a Special Assistant to the Secretary of Agriculture.
 He was one of the first employees of the then newly created Congressional Budget Office in 1975, working with its first director, Alice Rivlin.

 Hoagland is an affiliate professor of public policy at the George Mason University and a board member of the Committee for a Responsible Federal Budget; the National Academy of Social Insurance; and the National Advisory Committee to the Workplace Flexibility 2010 Commission.
-In 2009 he was appointed to the Peterson-Pew Commission on Budget Reform examining the overall structure of the budget, authorization, and appropriations process and was a member of the Bipartisan Policy Center’s Debt Reduction Task Force that published Restoring America’s Future in November 2010.
+In 2009, he was appointed to the Peterson-Pew Commission on Budget Reform examining the overall structure of the budget, authorization, and appropriations process and was a member of BPC’s Debt Reduction Task Force that published Restoring America’s Future in November 2010.
 He coordinated BPC’s 2013 report, A Bipartisan Rx for Patient-Centered Care and System-Wide Cost Containment.
 In April 2015, he co-chaired the National Academy of Social Insurance report, Addressing Pricing Power in Health Care Markets.

-Born in Covington, Indiana he attended the United States Merchant Marine Academy and holds degrees from Purdue University and the Pennsylvania State University.
+Born in Covington, Indiana, he attended the U.S. Merchant Marine Academy and holds degrees from Purdue University and the Pennsylvania State University.
 His family’s Indiana family farm was awarded by that State as a “Hoosier Homestead” for having remained in the family for over a century.